-If you’re making an effort to eat more seasonally this year, then this is the blog series for you.
+If you’re making an effort to eat more seasonally this year (or current food shortages have left you with less choice than you’re used to) then this is the blog series for you.
 Each month I try to demystify ‘seasonal eating’ with some simple info on what to eat now – and share some recipes and ideas for how to cook it.

 Traditionally, we’re entering the period known as ‘the hungry gap’ (when home-grown produce is less readily available) but don’t let that put you off, spring is just around the corner!

 SO WHAT’S IN SEASON IN THE UK IN MARCH?

 Keep your eyes peeled for British cauliflower, celeriac, cabbages in red and white, kale, leeks, salsify, spinach, spring onions, swede, artichoke, beetroot, carrots, chicory, parsnip, radishes, rhubarb, sorrel, spring greens, watercress, and one of my faves – purple sprouting broccoli.
 You can also find the first of the season’s wild garlic – find out where to forage for it in Cardiff.